 As you can see, a 14-day waiting period is common for all pet insurance policies with illness coverage.
 It should also be noted that some insurers also have longer waiting periods for orthopedic conditions such as ligament injuries and hip dysplasia.
 The length of this waiting period is usually six months, although some companies (such as Nationwide and Healthy Paws) extend it to up to 12 months.

-That would be unaffordable and unfeasible for insurance providers to payout in claims, and also explains why they don't offer coverage for pre-existing conditions.
+That would be unaffordable and unfeasible for insurance providers to pay in claims and it also explains why they don't offer coverage for pre-existing conditions.

 For this reason, it's very important to sign up for pet insurance while your pet is still healthy.
 Enrolling in your pet in dog insurance or cat insurance at a young age will make sure that your four-legged family member is covered for as many illnesses and/or accidents as it might experience during its lifetime.

-You could, but most pet insurance companies will deny claims for inicidents that occur before or within 14-days of policy enrollment.
+You could, but most pet insurance companies will deny claims for incidents that occur before or within 14 days of policy enrollment.
 If you get pet insurance and immediately submit a claim for a vet bill you incurred within the past two weeks, you will most likely be denied reimbursement for that vet visit, as well as all future vet costs related to that condition.

 No, you can’t purchase a pet insurance policy and have it take effect on a date that has already passed.

-When you sign up for pet insurance, the waiting period is something you'll always need to take into consideration.
+When you sign up for pet insurance, the waiting period is something you'll always need to consider.
 Be sure to always read the policy's fine print to fully understand:

-Pawlicy Advisor lets you quickly compare these details across top [pet insurance companies](https://www.pawlicy.com/insurance-company/ to see which provider best suits your budget and your needs.
+Pawlicy Advisor lets you quickly compare these details across the best pet insurance companies to see which provider suits your budget and your needs.
 Simply enter your pet's information for customized plan recommendations and enroll in a matter of minutes on the only pet insurance marketplace actively endorsed by veterinarians.